Hawthorn, Goodhart and Friedman Walk Into an Agile Team Room – What Happens Next Will Amaze You…

 I had the pleasure of presenting “Agile Team Metrics” at Mile High Agile 2017.

-A copy of my slide deck and handouts are below:
+Links to the slide deck and handouts/worksheets are below:

 Links mentioned during my talk: